Our Childcare program is small, nurturing and fun. Children have the opportunity to

 The number of permanent sessions offered per child will depend on the level of demand at the time of enrolment.
 Children can attend up to 15 hours per week.
 Priority of access is determined by the staff, based on the circumstances of the individual child and family.
 Our programs are provided primarily for the residents of the Bayside municipality, however we welcome children from other areas if there is availability.

-For many children, a short hours child care program is a first opportunity to spend time away from family and socialise with other children of a similar age.
+For many children, an occasional childcare program is a first opportunity to spend time away from family and socialise with other children of a similar age.

 Our programs are developed to nurture and develop children’s independence and confidence.
 There is also a focus on enhancing their social and developmental skills within a semi-structured program.
 This enables children to gain confidence and self-esteem with both peers and staff before they move on to three or four year old kindergarten.